Blue Carbon

 What is AMCS doing?

 AMCS and its supporters are calling for further investment in the conservation and restoration of the UNESCO marine World Heritage sites in the Great Barrier Reef, Shark Bay and Ningaloo-Exmouth Gulf catchment areas.
 In addition, we need the protection of existing blue carbon habitat, as a significant opportunity to mitigate climate change, improve biodiversity and water quality entering our precious Reefs.
-Head to our petitions page to take action now.

 AMCS is also asking the federal government to accelerate the development of a quantifying methodology of ecosystem restoration, so that blue carbon can be counted towards Australia’s Paris Agreement targets.
 This will accelerate and further incentivise land owners to participate in restoration projects.

 We must protect and restore our blue carbon coastal and marine ecosystems.
-Healthy oceans are central to the fight to save our planet
+Healthy oceans are central to the fight to save our planet.